November 1, 2019

 Every year, thousands of hopefuls across the country audition to become a part of this glamorous lineup.
 In order to be considered, they’ll need to prove their proficiency in ballet, tap, jazz and, of course, those famous leg kicks.

 The Rockettes are best known for the uniformity and exactness of their routines, so a height requirement is an important factor in the formation of the routines.
 Each Rockette must be no shorter than 5’6″ and no taller than 5’10½”, and while this might seem like a rather large difference, if the tallest dancer is positioned in the middle of the line, which gradually decreases to the shortest either side, it creates an illusion of uniform height.

-Fancy yourself as a 2012 Rockette?
+Fancy yourself as a Rockette in 2020?
 Auditions are held every summer in New York and Los Angeles, but before you submit yourself to a potential humiliation of epic proportions, consider a Rockettes Dance Class.
-For $79 per person, you could participate in a one-hour dance class led by a Radio City Rockette right in the rehearsal studio of Radio City where you’ll learn one of the new routines from the Christmas Spectacular before seeing the show.
+Several types are available, including a one-hour beginner class led by a Radio City Rockette right in the rehearsal studio of Radio City where you’ll learn one of the new routines from the Christmas Spectacular before seeing the show.

-For intermediate or advanced dancers, the next option up (for $199) is the Rockettes Experience, a 3 hour dance masterclass workshop taught by a Rockette, featuring the kickline choreography and a “mock audition”, along with a Q&A session and photo opportunity.
+For intermediate or advanced dancers, the next level up is the Rockettes Experience, a 3-hour dance masterclass taught by a Rockette, featuring the kickline choreography and a “mock audition”, along with a Q&A session and photo opportunity.
 You’ll also get a Stage Door Tour before the show starts.